 AWB Auto Automatically adjusts the white balance.
-(About 4000 to 8000K) 淤 Daylight For use when taking pictures in sunlight.
-(About 5200K) ۵ .
-Shade For use when taking pictures in the shade.
+(About 4000 to 8000K) 淡 Daylight For use when taking pictures in sunlight.
+(About 5200K) ۵ Shade For use when taking pictures in the shade.
+It reduces the bluish color tones in a picture.
 (About 8000K) භ Cloudy For use when taking pictures on cloudy days.
-(About 6000K) 训 Fluorescent Light For use when taking pictures under fluorescent lighting.
-Select the type of fluorescent light, from W (white) (About 4200K), N (neutral white) (About 5000K), and D (daylight) (About 6500K). ☆ Tungsten Light For use when taking pictures under light bulb or other tungsten light.
+(About 6000K) 溑 Fluorescent Light For use when taking pictures under fluorescent lighting.
+Select the type of fluorescent light, from W (white) (About 4200K), N (neutral white) (About 5000K), and D (daylight) (About 6500K).
+Tungsten Light For use when taking pictures under light bulb or other tungsten light.
+It reduces the reddish color tones in a picture.
 (About 2850K) 4 Flash For use when taking pictures using the built-in flash.
-(About 5400K) Manual For use when taking pictures by manually adjusting the white balance.
+(About 5400K) IJ Manual Use this to manually adjust the white balance according to the lighting so that white objects appear as a natural white.